securemindorg/ProjectHub/README.md

 ```git commit -m "Add new feature"```
 ```git push origin feature-name```
 4. Create a pull request, and we'll review your changes!

+## Disclaimer
+This application has not undergone any formal security testing and is not intended for use in production environments.
+It is provided as-is, without any warranties or guarantees of functionality, reliability, or security.

+By using this software, you acknowledge that it is still in development and accept any risks associated with its use.
+Contributions and feedback are welcome to improve the project.